 - By declaring a major in one of our five undergraduate majors.

 Acceptance as an undergraduate major in the department is not automatic; rather, it is based on overall academic performance and number of credits earned.
 Students can, however, be accepted as majors.
 To declare a major in either Communication or Journalism, one must have an overall GPA of 2.0 and 30 undergraduate credits.
 Students wishing to declare a major in Public Relations must have an overall GPA of 2.5.
-Students wishing to declare a major in Radio/Television Production must apply to the major.
-Read more about applying for a major in radio/television production.
+Students wishing to declare a major in Digital Media Production can do so upon acceptance.

 Transfer students should be aware that the university requires that at least one half of the courses in the major be completed at New Paltz.
 A transfer student may obtain a transfer of credit for communication and media courses from either the departmental academic advisor or the department chair.
 To determine whether a class fits our requirements, please make available course description from your previous institution.